mojochao/configaro/README.md

 I have zero interest in supporting Python 2 at this point.
 If you are still using Python 2 then move along -- there's nothing to see here.
-Fork it if you like and submit a Pull Request.
+Fork it if you like and submit a pull request.

 Installation
 ------------

-Configaro may be installed from the Python package index:
+`configaro` may be installed from the Python package index:

     $ pip3 install configaro

-Configaro may also be installed from source:
+`configaro` may also be installed from source:

     $ git clone https://github.com/mojochao/configaro.git
     $ pip3 install .